syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/tool-tip.md

 Chart will display details about the points through tooltip, when the mouse is moved over the point.

-## Enable Tooltip
+## Enable tooltip

 The tooltip is useful when you cannot display information by using the data labels due to space constraints.
-You can enable tooltip by setting the [`enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_Enable) property as true in [`tooltip`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html) object.
+You can enable the tooltip by setting [`Enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_Enable) property as true in [`Tooltip`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html) object.

 {% if page.publishingplatform == "aspnet-core" %}